notofonts/noto-sans-nushu/README.md

 Even until nowadays it is hard to determine with certainty a date of origins for Nüshu, as there are very few old documents with this script or traces of its beginnings remaining (see in *Chapter 06.
 How is it used* to know why).
-But, it is said by most (serious) researchs that Nüshu finds its origins around the 9th century, during the beginning of Song dynasty (960–1279) from the oldest still existing documents or more recent ones mentioning Nüshu.
+But, it is said by most (serious) research that Nüshu finds its origins around the 9th century, during the beginning of Song dynasty (960–1279) from the oldest still existing documents or more recent ones mentioning Nüshu.
 Most of the documents and artefacts with Nüshu are dated from Ming (1368–1644) and Qing (1644–1911) dynasties, kept in Hunan Museum in Changsha.
 Bronze coins dated from [Taiping Heavenly Kingdom](https://en.wikipedia.org/wiki/Taiping_Heavenly_Kingdom) (太平天国) era (1851–1864) has been discovered in 1993 in Nanjing (much further North to Jiangyong) with Nüshu characters on one side saying "women under the sky, sisters of one family" (天下妇女，姊妹一家).
 It is the oldest artefact found with Nüshu characters so far.

 ![Bronze coin](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/02-bronze-coin.jpg)
 *Bronze coin imprint with Nüshu correspondence, courtesy of Pr Zhao Liming 赵丽明*